 Historians are welcome to approach us for permission to peruse the many books, letters and historic photographs that we have in safe keeping.
 Included in this collection are books concerning the families of the wives that the Barry's married; the Arderne's of the famous Arderne Botanical Garden in Cape Town and the original Dutch Memoirs of Ds.
 Dirk Van Velden written in 1872.
 An English translation of the Dutch Memoirs (1993) by Mr. J.N. van den Berg is available.

 I must extended a special thank you to the Barry Aunts, Helen Jameson and Noëlle Botha-Reid, for their kindness and patience in answering all my questions regarding the Barry family.
 Their answers were especially valuable where research gave conflicting stories.

 Becky Saacks, as always was a mine of information for which I am deeply grateful.
-Former Doyenne of the Robertson Museum, Becky Saacks, has a vast amount of knowledge concerning the Barrys and the history of our area which she is thankfully only too happy to impart.
+Former Doyenne of the Robertson Museum, the late Becky Saacks, had a vast amount of knowledge concerning the Barrys and the history of our area which she was thankfully only too happy to impart.

 Thank you to the Robertson Museum for their research on the Barry "Kruithuis" and Barry Bros.
 The Robertson Museum also has a Barry Room with information on the South African Barrys.

 Thank you to Marsh Shirtliff for all his information on the S.S.
 Kadie and the Chapter 20 extract on the Kadie from the book, Tales of Shipwrecks at the Cape of Storms.